cabalmail/cabal-infra/README.md

 ## Post-Automation Steps

-### PTR Records
+### PTR Records and Port 25 Block
 The output contains the IP addresses of each of your outgoing mail relays.
-In order to send mail reliably, you must [set up PTR records](https://blog.mailtrap.io/ptr-record/) for each outgoing SMTP server.
-Only AWS can do this for their EIPs, and there is no API, so the process cannot be automated.
-Fill out [this form](https://console.aws.amazon.com/support/contacts?#/rdns-limits) for each outgoing SMTP sever.
-In addition to creating the necessary PTR records, it will also cause them to relax the rate limit on outgoing mail.
+In order to send mail reliably, you must [set up PTR records](https://blog.mailtrap.io/ptr-record/) for each outgoing SMTP server, and [get AWS to allow outbound traffic on port 25](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-port-25-throttle/).
+There is no API for this, so the process cannot be automated.
+Both tasks can be accomplished by filling out [this form](https://console.aws.amazon.com/support/contacts?#/rdns-limits) for each outgoing SMTP IP address.

 ### Name Servers
 The output contains the name servers that AWS assigned to your mail domains.
 To work at all, you must update your registrations with these name servers.